htotoo/SWifi/README.md

 }
 ```

 Based on Markus Sattler's ESP8266WiFiMulti.h, and also used code from the ArdionoOTA.
-Thanks for theirs work!
+Thanks for their work!